 - 2. Confirm that the correct Server type, Server name, and Authentication settings are correct, and then click [Connect].
 For example:

 - Server type: Database Engine.

-- Server name: Machine\name\instance\name
+- Server name: Machine_name\instance_name

 - Authentication: Windows Authentication

 Note: If Windows Authentication does not work, try SQL Server Authentication.
-You must have security permission in SQL Server to access the database using this authentication.
+You need to have security permission in SQL Server to access the database using this authentication.